 During the video shoot, your film crew will use professional-grade sound, lighting, and camera equipment to capture high-quality media to build your project.
 A typical film crew might include a director of photography, audio and lighting techs, and an interviewer to conduct any on-camera interviews.

 If you were cooking, you might think of production as the stage in which you assemble all the ingredients.
 Media elements that your team gathers during production can include the following:

-If production is assembling the ingredients, post-production is the stage in which media producers get cooking.
-Here, there is a tremendous opportunity for magic!
+If production is assembling the ingredients, post-production is the stage in which producers get cooking.
+And there’s a tremendous opportunity for magic!
 Here, a producer will begin to apply media production techniques to ramp up your project.
 In the right hands, the media elements collected for your project come to life in a way that speaks to your audience in the most compelling way.